 Thelma Ritter – Isabelle Steers

 -Marilyn Monroe’s husband Arthur Miller wrote the script for The Misfits.
-Marilyn felt betrayed and ridiculed over how he had written her character, which was inspired by her.
+Marilyn felt betrayed and ridiculed over how he had written her character, who was inspired by her.
 By the time filming started, their marriage was falling apart.
 They slept in different rooms, stopped speaking and Arthur started seeing on-set photographer Inge Morath, who would be his third wife.

 -The director of The Misfits, John Huston, was very rough around the edges and the cast desperately sought his approval, which he rarely gave.
 Only Clark Gable was a little wary of him: they were both known for their womanizing, hunting and drinking and felt competitive towards each other.